 Pejepscot Station – Maine’s Bluegrass Band!

-“A banjo style between old-timey and Scruggs.
+“A unique banjo style somewhere between old-timey and Scruggs.
 A lively rhythm guitar that drives a little harder than bluegrass.
 A sprinkling of mandolin dancing around the melody.
 Vocal harmonies that honor the traditional while remaining fresh.
 A contagious bassline that perfectly anchors each tune.
 All spun together with that one intangible dimension that flows from musicians who are having fun – lots of fun.
 A sound years in the making: the sound of Pejepscot Station.”

 Pejepscot Station is a high-energy bluegrass band comprised of veteran musicians hailing from the mid-coast Maine area.
 It features Jim McLaughlin on mandolin, guitar and fiddle, Stephen “Satch” Hatch on guitar, Cherie “Peachblossom” Howard on bass, and Ren Bernier on banjo.
 Vocals are shared by all.
 Based in the village of Pejepscot (in Topsham, ME), the band has been performing throughout southern Maine since forming in 2011.
 Their repertoire is a mix of traditional and contemporary bluegrass, Americana, and some “bluegrassified” favorites thrown in.
 Tight vocal harmonies and an informal and relaxed stage presence make for an enjoyable and fun show appropriate for all.